 Between 1972 and 1997, when the last building in the urban renewal area was completed, Two Bridges succeeded in creating nearly 1,500 units of low- and moderate-income housing, much of which will remain permanently affordable.
 Two Bridges continues to seek opportunities to develop more affordable housing at a time when it is more essential than ever.

 Additionally, through an extensive array of programs and strategic partnerships, Two Bridges continues to support and promote a vibrant residential, business, and cultural life of the section of Lower Manhattan corresponding roughly to the boundaries of Community Board 3, and the eastern sections of Community Board 2.
-This service area encompasses many neighborhoods, across the Lower East Side, including Two Bridges, Chinatown, Little Italy, Nolita, the East Village, and the Bowery Corridor.
+This service area encompasses many neighborhoods, across the Lower East Side, including Two Bridges, Chinatown, Little Italy, Nolita, the East Village, the Bowery Corridor and the East River Waterfront.